-Earl Young’s Team and his partner Delete Blood Cancer have teamed up to fight blood cancer.
+Earl Young’s Team and his partner DKMS have teamed up to fight blood cancer.

 Earl Young’s Team has the primary goal of defeating blood cancer through donor awareness.
 It starts with getting more people to understand the importance of getting their cheeks swabbed, followed by providing them the opportunity to do it.